This is a brief description of Sweet’s syndrome that you can share with friends and family.

 What causes it?

 The cause of SS is not fully understood, but involves errors in the innate immune system.
 There are also potential triggers.
-These include infection, autoimmune conditions, inflammatory bowel disease, cancer and blood disorders, medications, pregnancy, skin damage, overexposure to sunlight or ultraviolet (UV) light, and vaccination.
-In regards to the latter, SS caused by vaccination is so rare (only 10 cases reported in medical literature in the past 42 years) that a definite connection has not been established in all cases.
-Also, as infection is a more common trigger for SS than vaccination, you may be more likely to develop SS as a result of not having your vaccinations than having them.
+These include infection, blood disorders and cancer, autoimmune conditions, inflammatory bowel disease, medications, pregnancy, skin damage, immunodeficiency, overexposure to sunlight or ultraviolet (UV) light, and vaccination.
+In regards to the latter, SS caused by vaccination is very rare – 11 cases reported in medical literature in the past 42 years, globally – and a definite connection between the SS and vaccination was not established in some of those cases.

 How is it diagnosed?